lukstafi/lukstafi.github.io/notes/WSL_install_new_distro.md

 `pw group add sudo`, `pw group mod sudo -m lukstafi`, `pkg install vim` -- this also installs/enables `visudo`.
 Now to install `opam`, I did `cd /usr/ports/devel/ocaml-opam; sudo make install`.
 That asked me with a nice UI to configure many of the dependencies.

+Turns out going directly for `make install` was a mistake.
+I should have [Build port but install dependencies with pkg](https://forums.freebsd.org/threads/build-port-but-install-dependencies-with-pkg.54447/).
+Installing everything from source takes a day (still running).
+Quoting spky:

+> In the ports directory I run
+> `make run-depends-list | sort -n > ~/d-run`
+> and then
+> `make build-depends-list | sort -n > ~/d-build`
+>
+> Then I can diff the output:
+> `diff ~/d-run ~/d-build`
+>
+> First make sure that the required run-depends are installed, then I run pkg add on the packages from the diff output, run make install clean and then run pkg remove on the diff output again.
+Finally some pkg autoremove to clean up.

 ## Package managers

 Packages to install: